Russia, Ukraine extend grain deal to aid world’s poor

 Ukrainian and some U.S. officials have blamed Russia for the slowdowns, which the country denies.

-While fertilizers have been stuck, Russia has been exporting huge amounts of wheat after a record crop.
-Figures from financial data provider Refinitiv show that Russian wheat exports more than doubled to 3.8 million tons in January from the same month a year ago, before the invasion.
+While fertilizers have been stuck, Russia has exported huge amounts of wheat after a record crop.
+Figures from financial data provider Refinitiv showed that Russian wheat exports more than doubled to 3.8 million tons in January from the same month a year ago, before the invasion.

 Russian wheat shipments were at or near record highs in November, December and January, increasing 24% over the same three months a year earlier, according to Refinitiv.
 It estimated Russia would export 44 million tons of wheat in 2022-2023.